jantrw/jantrw/README.md

 ### 🌱 I’m currently learning
   - Java (with Spring Boot, Security and so on)
-  - AI — focusing on Machine Learning & Computer Vision   <br>
+  - AI — focusing on Machine Learning, Computer Vision & Automation with n8n   <br>
     ↳ built and trained a [YOLOv8m object detection model](https://github.com/jantrw/traffic-sign-detector) (≈25.9M parameters) on a custom dataset, reaching around 98–99% object detection accuracy
   - Databases
   - Javascript